ExitValue.ai

 What Is Your Food Distribution Business Worth?

-Broadline distributors at scale trade at 6-9x EBITDA.
+Broadline distributors at scale trade at platform-tier earnings multiples.
 Specialty, ethnic, and produce distributors with defensible niches command 8-12x.
 Cold chain capability and route density drive premium multiples.

 Consolidating